NaviwareRnD/php-package-skeleton/README.md

 # PHP Package Template
 This repository can be used to scaffold a PHP package.
 It was actually created as a starting point for Laravel packages but can be used for general PHP packages as well

-When you actually use it, your package's description should go in here
+When you actually use it, your package's description should go in here.

 # Changelog
 Please see [CHANGELOG](https://github.com/NaviwareRnD/php-package-skeleton/blob/main/CHANGELOG.md) for more information on what has changed recently.